spencer-shadley/spencer-shadley.github.io/_posts/2015-9-17-Fourth Week.md

 <br>

 #### Tip of the week
 Participate in hackathons!
-They serve as great interview practice, often come with free food and swag and are just fun to do!
+They serve as great interview practice, often come with free food/swag and are just fun to do!
 There is a hackathon with the Competitive Programming group sponsored by ACM every other Friday and anyone is welcome to join.